jdittrich/userNeedResearchBook/text/allURBook.md

 3. Problems: things that interfere with the users activities and motivations

+There could be many other aspects, but I find these three good because
+* they  cover a wide range of possible topics questions
+* they cover design relevant topics
-There could be many other aspects, but I find these three cover a wide range of possible questions, are good for doing design centered work and the three points are easy enough to remember even in the midst of research.
+* three points are easy enough to remember even in the midst of research.

 When thinking about what you want to find out, keep in mind that user